Industrial Storm Water Permitting and Compliance

 Notice of Intent (NOI)

-If your facility requires an industrial storm water permit, you will need to complete and submit a Notice of Intent form to SCDHEC.
+If your facility requires an industrial storm water permit, you will need to complete and submit a Notice of Intent form to SCDES.

 -